Primary Care Acupuncture Center

 First, Gua Sha oil is applied to a specific meridian (energy pathway) on your body.
 Then, using a smooth round-edged object (such as a spoon) short brisk strokes are applied to that area.
 This creates red patches of skin (called "Sha"), detoxifying your blood and restoring the healthy flow if Qi (energy) to the area.
 There is no pain involved, and the Sha will fade in 2 to 3 days.
 But the sense of health and vitality you experience from it will last much longer.

 Electroacupuncture is a highly effective holistic treatment for pain, nausea, and chronic ailments.
 In practice, it is actually very similar to traditional acupuncture.

-Using the exact same system of Chinese Medicine, I insert very thin and sterile needles into specific points along the meridians of your body.
-I then attach the needles to a device that delivers gentle electrical pulses between two points.
+Using the exact same system of Chinese Medicine, very thin and sterile needles are inserted into specific points along the meridians of your body.
+Then, the needles are attached to a device that delivers gentle electrical pulses between two points.